 Wildlife

 Whilst most of the helicopter time is spent taking skiers out on their next adventure, guides are also constantly monitoring the locations and quantity of various animal species.
 Mountain goats are prevalent and some of the biggest herds in the world are to be found within our ski area.
 The animal movements are plotted and reported to government biologists providing them with critical information used to protect the herds.
 Without us flying this information would either simply not be available or it would have to be gathered by flying there anyhow.
 In areas of dense population, flight exclusion zones have been developed.
 The goat mitigation strategy is part of our program on a daily basis.
-Similar lengths are taken for the wolverine populations and any grizzly bears.
+Similar lengths are taken for the Wolverine populations and any grizzly bears.

 Fuel